 It is easy to get involved in National Families Week.
 Simply plan an event that suits you and your organisation.
 It can be as simple as handing out the promotional products to your staff and/or clients or as complex as a national conference.

-Organisations planning to hold an event for National Families Week need to register in order to receive promotional products (posters, balloons, stickers, notepads and painting sheets).
+Organisations planning to hold an event for National Families Week need to register in order to receive promotional products (posters, coloured pencils, stickers, bookmarks, notepads and painting sheets).

 Once you have registered your event you can use the National Families Week logo to promote it.
 The logo is available on the Logos page.
 Use it on media releases, invitations and publications.

 If you require further information on National Families Week, please email us.